bedevsecops/nayiumang/replit.md

-# Nayi Umang NGO Registration Platform
+# नवी उमंग NGO Registration Platform

 ## Overview

-This is a full-stack web application for Nayi Umang, a non-profit organization focused on community development through education, healthcare, housing, and environmental programs.
-The platform serves as a registration system for volunteers and provides information about the organization's mission and impact.
+This is a full-stack web application for नवी उमंग (Nayi Umang), a Marathi-language non-profit organization serving Maharashtra-based communities.
+The NGO focuses on non-financial support including guidance, resources, emotional support, and community help for underprivileged people.
+The platform serves as a registration system for volunteers and provides comprehensive information about the organization's mission and impact.

-The application features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and Twilio for SMS notifications.
-It's built with a focus on user experience, accessibility, and responsive design suitable for NGO operations.
+The application features a modern React frontend with complete Marathi localization, Node.js/Express backend, utilizing PostgreSQL for data persistence and Twilio for SMS notifications in Marathi.
+It's built with warm, compassionate design and proper Marathi font support for enhanced user experience.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Website must be fully in Marathi language with warm, compassionate design
+- Target audience: Underprivileged people in Maharashtra
+- Focus: Non-financial support (guidance, resources, emotional support, community help)
+- Content localization: All user-facing content in Marathi while maintaining English URLs and technical components

 ## System Architecture